benjaminmayo/merchantkit/README.md

 }
 ```

-2. Implement the two required delegate methods to validate receipt data and receive notifications when PurchasedState changes for products.
+2. Implement the two required methods in `MerchantDelegate` to validate receipt data and receive notifications when the PurchasedState changes for registered products.
 ```swift
 func merchant(_ merchant: Merchant, didChangeStatesFor products: Set<Product>) {
     for product in products {